NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RA made a hard knockdown; hitbox appears one frame later; elbow hitbox moved to waist; done in a combo is not a hard knockdown and is an instant guard break
 - ActJA can be subbed later
 - 2Y is a bounce throw
+- JY subbable window adjusted to match JA (No longer unsafe to sub on hit)
-- Air Throw added; does modified ActJA
+- JY added and does modified ActJA
 - 2X activates without hitting someone
 - GRKnJ replaced with 8A animation
 - "Elbows" window changes due to these adjustments: